telliott99/MyJava/part2/arraylist.rst

     4

 But that's it.
 There is no built-in way to sort the list, or reverse it.
 Such an array can only hold primitive types, not objects, with the exception of Strings.
 The length (number of items) is fixed and cannot be altered.

+One thing that is different in Java arrays is the ability to hold String types.
+For example, the argument to ``main`` is an array of Strings:  ``String [] args``.

-Finally, one can crash the program by attempting to access an invalid index.
+One can crash a program by attempting to access an invalid index.
 We say that the compiler does not do "bounds checking" on array access.

 Consider this code, which is *almost* correct: